test-bench/website/values.md

 # TestBench Values

-TestBench respects the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of software design, which favors small tools that can be composed together, and simple, short, clear, modular, and extensible code that prevents monolithic design.
+TestBench respects the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of software design, which favors small tools that can be composed together, and simple, short, clear, modular, and extensible code that avoids the limits of monolithic design.

 ## Simplicity